codewizard13/ehw-cheatsheets/how-to/wp-create-plugin.md

     Author: Eric Hepperle
     */

 And that's it!
 Now you have a plugin!
+(Hostinger has a great **[article](https://www.hostinger.com/tutorials/how-to-create-wordpress-plugin)** that gives several custom plugin examples.)

 But, you may wonder "how does WordPress know about my plugin?".
 The way you tell your website about your plugin is to put the plugin folder in the wp-content/plugins/ folder.
-Then, you have to click "Activate" on the Plugins page or nothing will happen.
+But, you still have to click "Activate" on the Plugins page or nothing will happen.

-Hostinger has a great **[article](https://www.hostinger.com/tutorials/how-to-create-wordpress-plugin)** that goes even deeper.
+As soon as you type the plugin file header comment, WordPress knows to treat that folder as a plugin.
+In fact, if you are troubleshooting a brand new plugin that should be working, check that your file header comment is correctly formatted and that there are no blank lines or whitespace before the comment.

 ## References